mit-orcd/orcd-docs-edit/docs/software/compile.md

         rm write *.o
 ```

-If it is the first build, make builds the targets in the following order: main.o, WriteMyString.o and write.
-This compiles all source codes and links object files to build the executable.
-If it is not the first build, make will only build the targets whose prerequisite has been modified since last make.
-This feature makes it efficient for building a program with many source files.
-For example, if WriteMyString.c is modified, only WriteMyString.c is recompiled, while main.c is not.
-If main.c or header.h is modified, only main.c is recompiled, while WriteMyString.c is not.
-In either case, the write target will be built, since either main.o or WriteMyString.o is updated.
+For the first build, `make` builds the targets in the following order: *main.o*, *WriteMyString.o*, and *write*.
+This compiles all source codes and then links all object files to create the executable.

+When the prpgram is rebuilt, `make` will only build the targets whose prerequisites have been modified since the last build.
+This feature makes the building process efficient for a program with many source files.
+For example, if *WriteMyString.c* is modified, it is recompiled, while *main.c* is not.
+If *main.c* or *header.h* is modified, only *main.c* is recompiled, while *WriteMyString.c* is not.
+In either case, the *write* target will be rebuilt, since either *main.o* or *WriteMyString.o* is updated.

+We need to run `make clean` and then run `make`, if we want to completely rebuild evetyhing.

+???
+"Note: silent mode"
-By default, make prints on the screen all the commands that it executes.
-To suppress the print, add an @ before the commands, or turn on the silent mode with the option -s:
+     By default, `make` prints on the screen all the commands that it executes.
+To suppress the print, add an `@` before the commands, or turn on the silent mode with the option `-s`:
+     ```
      make -s
+     ```

 ### Writing a good Makefile

-A Makefile could be very compilcated in a practical program with many source files.
+A *Makefile* could be very compilcated in a practical program with many source files.
 It is important to write a Makefile in good logic.
 The text in the Makefile should be as simple and clear as possbile.
 To this end, useful features of Makrefile are introduced in this section.

 You may have noticed that there are many duplications of the same file name or command name in our previous Makefiles.
 It is more convinient to use varialbes.
 Again, take our first multi-file program for example.
 The Makefile can be rewitten as following,